astropy/halotools/docs/source_notes/empirical_models/phase_space_models/profile_template_source_notes.rst

 .. _profile_template_tutorial:

 ****************************************************
-Source code notes on the `AnalyticDensityProf` class
+Source code notes on `AnalyticDensityProf`
 ****************************************************

 This section of the documentation provides background material and detailed implementation notes